HeardleTournament/HeardleTournament/test-multiplayer.md

 8. **Check**: Player1 and Player2 should automatically navigate to the game view as well
 9. **Check**: All players should see the multiplayer game interface

+### Test 6: Multiplayer Gameplay

+1. **Initial Game State**: All players should see "Get Ready!" screen
+2. **Host Controls**: Only the host should see the "Start Round 1" button
+3. **Start Round**: Host clicks "Start Round 1"
+4. **Track Loading**:
+   - A random track should be loaded from the configured playlist
+   - All players should see the clip controls and guess interface
+   - The track info should be hidden initially
+5. **Audio Playback**:
+   - Players can click "Play 1s" to hear a 1-second clip
+   - Audio should play for exactly 1 second then stop
+   - Players can stop playback early if needed
+6. **Guessing**:
+   - Players can type guesses and submit them
+   - Players can click "Skip" to move to the next clip length without guessing
+   - Each player has their own clip progression (1s, 2s, 4s, 7s, 11s, 16s)
+   - Incorrect guesses and skips only affect the individual player's clip length
+   - Correct guesses should reveal the track info and show "Won!" status
+7. **Scoring**:
+   - Players should see their attempt counts and scores update
+   - Correct guesses on earlier attempts should give higher scores
+8. **Round Progression**:
+   - After all attempts or a correct guess, the track should be revealed
+   - Host should see "Next Round" button
+   - Non-host players should see "Waiting for host..." message
+9. **Next Rounds**: Host can progress through all configured rounds
+10. **Tournament End**: After final round, host can end the tournament

 ## Expected Results

 - ✅ Players appear immediately when joining